 Amitabha KMC offers a special and welcoming environment for visitors.
 We can host school groups most weekdays and we try to be open for anyone to visit Monday- Friday, 11am – 4pm.
 For school groups we offer a simple introduction to Buddhism, information on the Centre, Buddhist way of life, as well as an opportunity to do some simple meditation and ask questions in our beautiful meditation rooms.
 We offer Buddha’s teachings freely, but to help us provide the facility we request a donation of £1 per person for visiting groups.
 We can provide simple refreshments if required.
 Contact Kelsang Lamchen at email@example.com for more details.

 We can visit you

-Alternatively we can visit you to give a talk, guide some meditation or just answer questions on whatever you might be interested in.
-If you have a particular area of interest, perhaps related to a curriculum, we will be happy to talk about how we can help.
+Alternatively we can visit you to give a talk, guide some meditation or just answer questions on various aspects of Buddhist practice.
+If you have a particular area of interest, perhaps related to a curriculum topic, we will be happy to talk about how we can help.
 We don’t charge to send someone to your school however donations are welcome.

 We would be happy to help RE teachers understand Buddhism better.
 If you are interested let us know and we’ll try to arrange something mutually convenient and free of charge.

 There is a brilliant on-line glossary of Buddhist terms and a wealth of other useful information in The Learning Zone at the bottom of the glossary page.

 ‘I liked meditating.
 It was calming so I shall try it when I get home’.

 ‘The nun and other staff were all extremely welcoming.
 Peace radiated throughout the Centre.
 I found the meditation and question and answer sessions very interesting.
 The food and refreshments were excellent.
 My only regret is that the day had not lasted longer.
 I would love to go for a weekend.’